turingschool/front-end-curriculum/projects/curiously-native.md

 * 5: Attempt at using ImmutableJS but really it's a dumpster fire of data.
 * 0: No attempt made

-### Visualization (20 Points)
+### Visualizations (20 Points)

-* 20: There are at least two scenes of data visualization that have animations and are beautifully displayed.
+* 20: There are at least two unique data visualization that have animations and are beautifully rendered.
-* 15: There are two scenes of data visualization.
+* 15: There are two unique data visualization with basic animations.
 * 7: There are less than two scenes of data visualization or visualizations do not work properly.
 * 0: No visualizations.